Electric Goons of “Naked Fanny”

 One note of caution.
 I have read a former EC-47 operator who said the EC-47N and EC-47P could carry either the ALR-34 or ALR-35 systems.
 I am not sure if that is correct but will note it here anyway.
 I do not think the EC-47N had it.

 This is a look at the navigator’s new automated system on the ALR-35.
-You can see the Doppler Sight just off his right shoulder.
+You can see the drift meter just off his right shoulder.

 The second big difference was that the EC-47P could carry two more COMINT intercept positions, one positioned in front of Y and the other to the rear of Y. In my day, these were known as Z1 and Z2, though I see they have also been referred to as Q1 and Q2.
 These were straight-forward intercept positions, though they too could tip off X to targets they had for ARDF.
 The ALR-35, like the ALR-34, was a HF DF system.